Yun Zhu

-Yun Zhu (惲珠) or Wanglan Yun Zhu (惲珠畫像) aka Adept of the Lotus Lake (29 July 1771 – 1 June 1833) was a Qing dynasty poet, painter, anthologist and moralist.
+Yun Zhu (惲珠) or Wanyan Yun Zhu (完顏惲珠) aka Adept of the Lotus Lake (蓉湖散人) (29 July 1771 – 1 June 1833) was a Qing dynasty poet, painter, anthologist and moralist.
 She gathered together thousands of poems written by hundreds of women.

 Life

 She was born in 1771 into an artistic family in Yanghu in Changzhou.
 Her aunt, Yun Bing, was a skilled artist. and her great grandfather, Yun Shouping, was a renowned painter.
 During her birth her grandmother had a dream that a stranger gave her a large shining pearl.
 Taking this as a sign she was called "Zhu" the word for pearl.

-Her father was a jailer but she married Wanglan Tinglu who was a Manchu aristocrat.
+Her father was a jailer but she married Wanyan Tinglu who was a Manchu aristocrat.
 They had four children Wanyan Linqing in 1791, Wanyan Linchang in 1792, Wanyan Linshu in 1794 and a daughter the following year.